simonjvardy/alarm-clock/README.md

 - [Favicons](https://favicon.io/)
   - Used to generate a favicon for the website title.
 - [Am I Responsive?](http://ami.responsivedesign.is/)
-  - A tool for taking a quick snapshot of the responsive breakpoints of the website to visualise how the site will look on different device screen sizes in one place.
+  - A tool for taking a quick snapshot of the responsive breakpoints of the website to visualize how the site will look on different device screen sizes in one place.
 The resulting screenshot is also used as the README.md logo image.
 - [What is my Screen Resolution](http://whatismyscreenresolution.net/)
   - An online tool to find out the screen resolution on your device used for CSS @media queries
 - [CSS Gradient Animator](https://www.gradient-animator.com/)